Who we are

 Valucre is also a bit of a sheep in wolf's clothing.
 You sign on looking for a place to roleplay and what you find is the opportunity to make long-lasting friendships and craft stories in one of the longest running forum roleplay sites on the net.

 Join and find yourself with the ability to influence the very world of Valucre itself, a freeform roleplay environment that emphasizes individual creativity while also balancing against the complex mosaic of lore, plots and threads added to the site over a period of over a decade.

 Valucre is a dedicated roleplay community focused on precisely that.
 The roleplay, and the community.

-I was 15 and all of my favorite haunts were either disappearing due to technical issues or spiraling into the gutter from poor administrative.
-It didn't take me long to get tired of the grind, wading through the endless oceans of roleplay sites that sometimes came close but never quite managed to scratch that itch.
+I was 15 and my favorite haunts were either disappearing due to technical issues or spiraling into the gutter from poor administration.
+It didn't take long to get tired of wading through the endless oceans of roleplay sites that sometimes came close but never quite managed to scratch that itch.

 Then I got to work.
-Trolling the Yahoo! chat rooms (when they still existed) with advertisements to the site, meanwhile piecing together the world, and suckering some of my friends into helping me paint my white picket fence.
+Trawling the Yahoo! chat rooms (when they still existed) with advertisements to the site, meanwhile piecing together the world, and suckering some of my friends into helping me paint my white picket fence.

 And here we are today.